nesl/AI-Collab/README.md

 ## AI Controller

 The **ai_controller.py** program uses an HTTPS server to negotiate the WebRTC parameters.
 Socket.IO is used for normal commmunication with the simulator server.
 The controller uses the same API functions defined in the [Magnebot repository](https://github.com/alters-mit/magnebot/blob/main/doc/manual/magnebot/actions.md).
 To receive occupancy maps of a certain view radius instead of camera images, you can run the **ai_controller.py** program as `python ai_controller.py --use-occupancy --view-radius <number>`, this way you don't need to make use of the HTTPS server.
-A sample controller is coded in the **controller** function.

 ### Occupancy Maps